-Woodford County schools have adopted a tobacco-free policy.
-(Smoking or use of tobacco in any form is not permitted on campus).
-Smoking or use of tobacco in any form is not permitted on campus.
-It is against school regulations for any student to be in possession of tobacco products.
-Any tobacco product found by a staff member shall be confiscated and not returned, appropriate consequences will follow.
-Additionally, use of or possession of electronic cigarettes/vaporizers is prohibited and will follow the discipline guidelines for tobacco or drug paraphernalia, if used as such.
+The possession or use of vaporizers and e-cigarettes, in any form including possession of vaporizer oils/liquids, on school property or at school sponsored events is prohibited.
 Vaporizers/e-cigarettes will be taken by the administration.
 Parents/guardians will be notified and have up to 20 school days to pick up the confiscated device.
 Devices not picked up by a parent/guardian after 20 school days will be disposed of.
 The following discipline guidelines will be utilized by principals in dealing with students who are found to be using tobacco products, including electronic cigarettes, at school:

-Smoking or use of any tobacco product usage
+Smoking or use of any tobacco or THC product: